FAQs –

 Does my pet HAVE to stay in the hospital with you during their treatment course?

 No. Currently, pets undergoing daily treatment can board with us throughout the whole length of the treatment protocol, including weekends, if this is preferred by owners.
 Some owners need their pets to board with us during the week but excluding weekends (they get admitted on the day of their first treatment, then they get discharged on a Friday afternoon and re-admitted Sunday afternoon/evening).
 Please note there are additional charges for boarding.
+If there are issues boarding your pet, you will be informed at the time of the consultation.

 Can my pet have worming and flea treatment during radiotherapy?